 |New Learning Leaders||70%||65%||49%||45%||34%||25%|

 Are you a New Learning Leader?

-SOURCE: Speak Up Research Project for Digital Learning, 2017 Findings, the authentic, unfiltered views of 406,779 K-12 students, parents, and educators from around the world, including 1,992 principals.
+SOURCE: Speak Up Research Initiative, 2017 Findings, the authentic, unfiltered views of 406,779 K-12 students, parents, and educators from around the world, including 1,992 principals.
 Data was collected from October 2017 to January 2018.
 Speak Up is an annual research initiative of Project Tomorrow, a global nonprofit organization.
 Learn more about Speak Up and other research findings from Project Tomorrow at tomorrow.org.